Submissions

 Also receives books for review, notices of scientific events, and obituaries, which are published free of charge after acceptance.

-Manuscripts must be submitted electronically, it should be upload through our editorial platform (https://gayanabotanica.cl/), as Word document (.docx) or PDF, in addition to the corresponding figures.
+Manuscripts must be submitted electronically, it should be upload through our editorial platform (https://gayanabotanica.cl/), as Word document (.docx), in addition to the corresponding figures.

 The former email gayanabot@udec.cl can be used only to communicate other matters, but not for submit manuscripts.